Coordinated Multi-Robot Shared Autonomy Based on Scheduling and Demonstrations

 We solve the scheduling optimization offline prior to each use of the system based on the current confidence estimates of the robot behavior.
 Given the non-convexity of our scheduling problem and dependencies between our optimization variables, we use the anytime sampling approach described below.
 During each iteration, we sample the offset based on the length of the first execution and sample the warps from the permissible bounds during high-confidence actions.
 The warps follow the mean demonstration warp during low-confidence times.
 The solution that minimizes the total time while meeting the constraints is kept.
 If no satisfying solution is found, we can fall back the fastest serial execution or the previous scheduling solution.
 As high-confidence time steps cannot transition back to low-confidence time steps (i.e., cannot be given corrections), the previous scheduling solution will always remain valid.

-After each iteration of running the two-robot system, we acquire two new demonstrations of the task and two new Boolean arrays of whether corrections were given during low-confidence samples.
+After each iteration of running the two-robot system, we acquire two task demonstrations and two Boolean arrays of whether corrections were given during low-confidence samples.
 With these new data, we can shift the mean behavior and append our correction observations.

 The updated correction observations can be used to update the confidence.
 In practice, the corrections to each robot occur to fractional samples of the reference robot behavior, thus we interpolate when determining the empirical corrections.